 Feeder and outflow connections are possible.
 If the path request ends at an intermediate point without indication of a further path, feeder/outflow or additional PaP section, the destination terminal / parking facility of the train can be mentioned.
-Intermediate Points, especially in combination with Flex PaP, also allow stops for train handling, e.g. loco change, driver change, etc. An Intermediate Point can be combined with a Handover Point.
+Intermediate Points also allow stops for train handling, e.g. loco change, driver change, etc. An Intermediate Point can be combined with a Handover Point.